 Yes.
 You can run UFH alongside your existing central heating system, especially if you’ve only installed it in a couple of rooms.

-Most UFH systems have programmable thermostats, so you can control the heat settings in different areas of your house or even ‘zone’ different parts of a room if it’s open-plan.
+Most UFH systems have programmable thermostats that give you control of the heat settings.
+Not only can you adjust the temperature in different areas of your house, you can even ‘zone’ different parts of a room if it’s open-plan.

 Some systems also have smart thermostats so you can control your UFH from outside the home.